ojaha065/PiShockForMC/README.md

 ### Punishment for death
 Setting `punishment_for_death` --> `enabled` option to `true` will send a shock with the configured intensity and duration when the player dies in-game.

-### :warning: Important notice
+> [!IMPORTANT]
-The mod uses duration of 600 milliseconds for shocks.
+> The mod uses duration of 600 milliseconds for shocks.
 Using milliseconds instead of seconds is currently undocumented feature in PiShock API, and it seems that `Max Duration` setting for share codes does not work correctly with it.
 (Not even in the new V3 UI) When creating a share code, the `Max Duration` value needs to be set to at least 6 (seconds) or the value of `punishment_for_death` --> `duration` if it's higher than 6.
 The mod will warn about a misconfiguration if this is not set correctly.

 ### Shock intensity calculation